Local Support

 Talking Bench – Frome

-Every Friday 11.30am to 12pm noon outside Frome Library.
+Every Friday 11:30 am to midday outside Frome Library.

 A social group for women of all ages who enjoy a varied programme of monthly meetings.